RebeccaRGB/keyboards/docs/Keycap and Legend Types.md

 "Letter" refers to a legend (or part of a legend) consisting of a single printable character, not necessarily an actual letter.
 If the character is not an actual letter, both unshifted and shifted states produce the same character.
-If the character is an actual letter, the unshifted state produces lowercase and the shifted state produces uppercase, but only one case is printed on the keycap.
+If the character is an actual letter, the unshifted state produces lowercase and the shifted state produces uppercase, but only one case (usually uppercase) is printed on the keycap.

 | Type | Description                     | Legend Types, In Order |
 | ---- | ------------------------------- | ---------------------- |